eugenia1984/english/glossary.md

 - **access card**: refers to a card that gives the holder permission to enter or access a specific place.

 - **Access control** refers to the practice of restricting and managing entry to a place or resource.
 For instance, ``Access control systems are used to secure the building``.

+- **actually** is used when you want to tell the real fact about something, especially if it's different from what someone thought or said.
+It's like saying, No, this is how it really is.
+You use actually to make your point stronger or to correct what someone else said.

 - **after that** is used to indicate the next action following a previous one.
 It helps in understanding the order in which things are done. `I check my emails, and after that, I attend a meeting`, means that attending the meeting is the next activity you do following the checking of emails.